wizard7377/choice/README.md

 # Choice: The List Monad Transformer

+(Note, the paper on this may be found at ?)
 A List Monad Transformer for Idris, intended for real world use.

 The interface for this consists of two main types, the `Choice` Monad transformer and the `MonadChoice` class.